Abandoned & Little-Known Airfields:

 there were no signs of any active use of the airfield at this point.

-as it was depicted as "Davie OLF (Navy)" on the August 1954 Miami Sectional Chart (courtesy of Chris Kennedy).
+It was depicted as "Davie OLF (Navy)" on the August 1954 Miami Sectional Chart (courtesy of Chris Kennedy).

 The use of the name "Davie" is quite strange, considering it was the same name as had been used for the nearby Davie NOLF.